O Level Biology Notes

 - 11.3.3 Explain how the structure of arteries, veins and capillaries is related to the pressure of the blood that they transport

-- 11.4.1 Identify red and white blood cells (lymphocytes and phagocytes) as seen under the light microscope on prepared slides, and in diagrams and photomicrographs
+- 11.4.1 Identify red blood cells as seen under the light microscope on prepared slides, and in diagrams and photomicrographs

 - 11.4.3 State the functions of the components of blood: (a) red blood cells – oxygen transport (b) white blood cells – antibody production by lymphocytes and engulfing pathogens by phagocytes (c) platelets – clotting by converting soluble fibrinogen to insoluble fibrin to prevent blood loss and the entry of pathogens (d) plasma – transport, limited to: blood cells, ions, glucose, amino acids, hormones, carbon dioxide, urea, vitamins and plasma proteins